Courses

 Units: 1

-Fulfills General Education Requirement(s): GS: Asia (GSAS), GS: Int Econ history/culture (GSHC)
+Fulfills General Education Requirement(s): GS: Asia (GSAS), GS: Int Econ history/culture (GSHC), IF-Written Communication (IFWC)

 DescriptionStudy of historical, cultural, and social forces shaping contemporary politics of Asia.
 Comparative survey of major political systems and critical examination of key issues.
 Attempts to link Asian studies with mainstream political science.